sttoracle/ORACASB/README.md

  Press the "*Set Up Roles*" button

  #### **STEP 2.2**: Select to create the suggested Salesforce Role Hierarchy.

+ Select the CEO role

  ![](images/CASB/SFRole2.png)

  #### **STEP 2.3**: Select "*Assign Users to Role*" (or "*New User*")
+ Make sure the user you add to the CEO role is **not** the Service Account user we used to sign in to Salesforce when we onboarded the application in Exercise 2 .
+The reason is that CASB Cloud Service will not monitor actions performed by that user so as to ensure that the actions CASB take in the persona of that user does not appear in the data CASB present and analize.

  ![](images/CASB/SFRole3.png)

   #### **STEP 2.4**: Add a user to the policy role